johannes-qvarford/johannes-qvarford.github.io/_posts/2020-07-21-tech-stack.md

 #### Mean-Time to Recovery

-The Tech stack should allow for detection of problems quickly and allow you to rollback a deployment.
+The tech stack should allow for detection of problems quickly and allow you to rollback a deployment.

 #### Change-Failure Rate